CHAPTER 2 INITIAL COLLISIONS OF PRIMARY PARTICLES

 velocity to overtake A, there is a unison motion component of B,

 following its original motion vector, which would slide B across A.

 velocity over the unison notion goes into rotation of B on A, on the

-perpendicular cross section of A, as per principle 15.7.
+perpendicular cross section of A.